 Cambara: Often sold as a variant of Mahogany, Cambara does have many similar properties such as an open grain and reddish brown coloring.
 Honestly this is not a viable decking option anymore as its availability from Brazil isn’t consistent and grade is just as inconsistent.
 I only mention it here as many people still cite it as a possibility and while this may have been true a few years ago, this is not the case any longer.

 J. Gibson McIlvain specializes in Ipe and it is far and away our most popular decking product.
 We also carry a large stock of Cumaru, Jatoba, and Red Balau in all the common sizes.
-We do recognize that these other options exist and can supply them to our customers upon request.
+Our Tigerwood Decking is stocked in much smaller quantities but still available on request.
+We do recognize that these other options mentioned above are viable species and can supply them to our customers upon request.
 In the decades we have been supplying decking products, Ipe continues to out perform all others so we continue to make this our flagship offering.
 But as prices climb on Ipe we have begun to take a stronger stocking position in our alternative species and our customers report great results with the alternative species.
-Beyond the 4 tropical decking species we normally stock, we can supply whatever you decide for your deck.
+Beyond the tropical decking species we normally stock, we can supply whatever you decide for your deck.
 Essentially, if our customers demand a decking species we will have it available for you.
 However, we have chosen the species we carry for a reason and you may find that we will try to convince you to use one of them over some of the others listed in this article.
 But in the end, there are so many variables at play when building a deck and your personal situation will be different from anyone else.
 So let us help you choose the right tropical decking species for your project.
-Give us a call at 1-800-638-9100 or send us an email using the contact form below.